vcz-fr/Website/skills.md

 ### The other stuff

-I enjoy trying new things and experimenting, it helps me thinking out of the box.
-Being creative is really important when dealing with issues almost nobody faced before.
-I'm obviously not limiting myself to new technologies.
+I enjoy trying new things and experimenting, it helps me think out of the box.
+Creativity is crucial when dealing with issues few faced before.
+This is again not limited to technology.

-I strongly believe in minimalism: reducing the amount of data that gets collected, processed, stored, sent over.
-Leading to lower costs of maintenance and operation, and general satisfaction.
-I could not optimize this website further with the current extent of my knowledge.
+To me, minimalism is the way: reducing what gets used, collected, processed, stored.
+Lowering costs of design, development, delivery, maintenance and operation, and improving general satisfaction.
 This belief translates into strong advocacy for privacy.
-Tracking users is bad: you would not follow someone on the street to know their habits, right?
+Tracking users is bad: following anyone on the street to know their habits is weird, why is this considered "acceptable behavior" online?
+On a different note, that's also how I reduce my water, electricity, network carrier and other services bills.

 Other than that, I love trying new places, I do my share of physical activity including climbing and I spend way too much time gushing about the latest tech breakthroughs.
+Tech is not the solution, yet we must celebrate the achievements of our time and push for more!

 </div>